sanhaus/control-panel.en/help/api/using/managing-workflows.md

 Campaign Standard APIs let you trigger an **External signal** activity to call a workflow.
 The API call can include parameters that will be ingested into the workflow's events variables (an audience name to target, a file name to import, a part of message content, etc.).
 This way, you can easily integrate your Campaign automations with your external system.

+>[!NOTE]
+>
-<aside class="notice">Note that External signal activities cannot be triggered more often than every 10 minutes and that the destination workflow must be already running.
+>Note that External signal activities cannot be triggered more often than every 10 minutes and that the destination workflow must be already running.

 To trigger a workflow, follow the steps below: